abemscac/pies-doc/docs/react/reactive-values.md

 - Clicking "Increment Count" will update the value of `count`, and the component will re-render.
 - Clicking "Increment Age" will update the value of `age`, but the component will **not** re-render.

-This is why in the above video, nothing happened when we clicked "Increment Age" for three times, but the screen suddenly went from `Age: 0` to `Age: 3` after "Increment Count" is clicked, which is confusing.
+This is why in the above video, nothing seemed to happen when we clicked "Increment Age" for three times, but the screen suddenly went from `Age: 0` to `Age: 3` after "Increment Count" is clicked, which is confusing.

 ## When to Make a Variable Reactive